Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Uncertainty-Aware Machine Learning

 where $\|\cdot\|_2$ is the $L^2$ norm.
 Like other parameters, locations of latent vectors are obtained via MLE during model training.
 With the latent variable representation, the categories are not required to be ordered or symmetric, and their correlations are inherently estimated via distances in the mapped latent space.
-There are extensions of LVGP\cite{wang-biglvgp} that allow utilizing large training data, as well as kernels other than RBF that are suitable for fitting functions with different characteristics.
+The latent variable configuration in the latent space also indicates the effects of different levels of a categorical variable on the response, thus making the model interpretable \cite{LVGP}.
+There are extensions of LVGP\cite{wang-biglvgp, da-lvgp} that allow utilizing large training data, physical knowledge, as well as kernels other than RBF that are suitable for fitting functions with different characteristics.
 In this work, the vanilla LVGP is used in comparative studies.